amartyasinghnamra/MinorProject2/README.md

 ANTRIX is a real-time AI-based emotion detection system built using Python, OpenCV, and DeepFace.
 The system captures live webcam frames, analyzes facial expressions using deep learning, and predicts dominant human emotions in real time.
+ANTRIX is optimized for lightweight CPU-based execution and does not require dedicated GPU hardware.
 The project is designed with:
 - real-time responsiveness
 - modular architecture